coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 racial bonus on Charisma-based checks against boars and dire boars.

-**Curse of Lycanthropy (Su):** Any humanoid or giant hit by the wereboar's gore attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.
+**Curse of Lycanthropy (Su):** Any humanoid or giant hit by the wereboar’s gore attack in animal or hybrid form must succeed on a DC 15 Fortitude save or contract lycanthropy.

 **Ferocity (Ex):** A wereboar is such a tenacious combatant that it